NUNOMENDES88/NetCore3AuthorizeFilters/README.md

 ### Policy  Authorization
 Policies are applied to controllers by using the [Authorize] attribute with the policy name

+For this example, the following code limits access to the EmployeesController to users who are a member of the Role2 .

 1º Create policy in startup file
 ```csharp
   services.AddAuthorization(options =>